nanvel/blog/2017/11/trading.md

 Doesn't work:

-- Buy when while price moves down and sell when moves up ( some times doesn't move up, takes long time, requires a lot of base currency that will be locked most of time, small profit ast trade small pieces)
+- Buy while price moves down and sell when moves up ( some times doesn't move up, takes long time, requires a lot of base currency that will be locked most of time, small profit as trade small pieces)

 To try: